 4. How many of your partners are running with the enemy?

-It’s just a fact that your partners are probably working with the enemy.
+It’s just a fact that your partners are probably working with your competitors.
 It’s to be expected.
 No matter how big your software or hardware platform is, you can’t possibly provide everything a partner’s target customer might need.
 However, you want to minimize the number of times a partner has to look outside the bubble of your products and services.
 In addition, when they do look outside, you want to know why that is.
 Don’t be shy about asking your partners what other partner relationships they have.

 Also, ask them whether you generate the bulk of their revenue.
 If not, who does?